AuthEceSoftEng/agora/_posts/2017-06-20-installation-instructions.md

 sudo pip3 install -r requirements.txt
 ```

-Create a file agora.properties using the command `cp sample-agora.properties agora.properties` and fill it (according to the instructions provided <a target="_blank" href="/agora/ref/agora-elasticsearch-client">here</a>) with the appropriate paths, usernames and password.
+Create a file agora.properties using the command `cp sample-agora.properties agora.properties` and fill it (according to the instructions provided <a target="_blank" href="/agora/ref/agora-elasticsearch-client.html">here</a>) with the appropriate paths, usernames and password.
 The username and the password of the AGORA admin account are the ones that were set at the Step 4 of configuring apache.
 The AST parser path should be `/home/USERNAME/agora-ast-parser/target/agora-ast-parser-0.1.jar`, while the source code directory and the backup directory are the ones that were set at the prerequisites (`/home/USERNAME/elasticsearch-5.2.0/code` and `/home/USERNAME/elasticsearch-5.2.0/backup`), where USERNAME has to be changed to your own.

-Create and populate the index
+Create the index

 ```
 sudo python3 main.py create_index
-sudo python3 main.py add_projects ./projectlists/moststars.txt
 ```

 Copy the contents of agora-web-application in apache web directory